Successful Adoption Stories

 Have you adopted from CCS in the past?
 We’d love to hear how it’s going!
 Send us your adoption success stories (and photos!) to be featured in our #adoptionupdate series on social media or on our website.

-We have an #adoptionupdate from Olivia who adopted Apple (now Pepper) this past January!
-Olivia wasn’t looking for any particular type of cat; when she met the right one, she would know.
+We have an #adoptionupdate from Alyssa who adopted Bella this past April!
+Alyssa wasn’t looking for any particular kind of cat when she visited CCS but Bella was the right fit and has adjusted very well!

 Have you adopted from CCS in the past?
 We’d love to hear how it’s going!
 Send us your adoption success stories (and photos!) to be featured in our #adoptionupdate series on social media or on our website.